axieum/minecord/README.md

 ### 🪄 Commands

-[Commands](minecord-cmds/README.md) is an addon that provides various commands to interact with your Minecraft server from Discord.
+[Commands](minecord-cmds/README.md) is responsible for providing various commands to interact with your Minecraft server from Discord.

 * Built-in commands ready to use
   * `/uptime` &mdash; shows for how long the server has been online